 Rotator cuff injuries worsen with overhead activities, making this injury common in sports like swimming and gymnastics.
 Pitchers and tennis players also experience this injury due to their typical range of motion.

 Acute injuries occur from small tears in the cuff.
-Athletes typically see a positive recovery within a week or two of rest.
+Athletes typically see a positive recovery for their sports-injured shoulder within a week or two of rest.
 Chronic pain will likely persist for several weeks and may require medical intervention.

 The most common rotator cuff injuries for athletes are rotator cuff tears or rotator cuff tendinitis.